Contents

 Many authors have reported the effect of diverse pesticides on the behaviors and haematological responses in different species of fish, [11-13], and have found varying responses after exposing the fish to varying sublethal concentrations of toxicants.
 The purpose of this study is to assess and contributes to knowledge on the changes in lymphocytes composition in different sizes of C. gariepinus exposed to different chemicals in the laboratory.

-MATERIAL AND METHODS
+MATERIALS AND METHODS

 Experimental Fish

-Seventy five each of juveniles (mean length 13.54±1.78 cm; mean weight 100.65±2.89g) , sub adults (mean length 17.99±1.64 cm; mean weight 400.98±2.07g) and adults (mean length 27.08±2.
+Seventy-five each of juveniles (mean length 13.54±1.78 cm; mean weight 100.65±2.89g), sub adults (mean length 17.99±1.64 cm; mean weight 400.98±2.07g) and adults (mean length 27.08±2.
 02cm; mean weight 1000.04±2.88g) of C. gariepinus were purchased from a commercial farm in Port Harcourt, Nigeria.
 The fishes were transported in six open 50l plastic containers to the African Regional Aquaculture Center Aluu, Port Harcourt and acclimated for a period of seven days.

 Preparation of Test Solutions and Exposure of Fish